-Our FPC Easter Egg Hunt will take place on Saturday, March 24.
+Our FPC Easter Egg Hunt will take place on Saturday, April 13.
 Registration begins at 10:30 AM.
-This is a free community event open to all of our local families.
+This is a free community event, running from 10:30 AM until 12 noon, open to all of our local families.

 We hope to have thousands and thousands of eggs available so we need you and your family here to help collect them!
 We will have age-appropriate hunts for kids from toddlers through grade 5!
 There will be Bibles for kids, giveaways, bounce houses, snacks, and lots more!